geoserver/geoserver/doc/en/user/source/extensions/sldservice/index.rst

      - Formats
      - Default Format
    * - GET
-     - Create a set of SLD Rules for the given layer (of vector type)
+     - Create a set of SLD Rules for the given layer
      - 200
      - HTML, XML, JSON
      - HTML

-The service can be used to create a set of SLD rules for the given vector layer, specyfing the **attribute** used for classification, the  **classification type** (equalInterval, uniqueInterval, quantile, jenks, equalArea) and one of the **predefined color ranges** (red, blue, gray, jet, random, custom), together with some other optional parameters.
+The service can be used to create a set of SLD rules for the given vector layer, specifying the **attribute** used for classification, the  **classification type** (equalInterval, uniqueInterval, quantile, jenks, equalArea) and one of the **predefined color ranges** (red, blue, gray, jet, random, custom), together with some other optional parameters.

+The same can be applied on a raster layer too, in order to classify its contents.
+Data from the first band is used by default, but a different one can be selected.

 Using the **CUSTOM** ColorMap, startColor and endColor (and optionally midColor) have to be specified.